-Couriers are paid weekly via direct deposit, and it takes about 2 to 3 days for your payout to show up in your bank account.
-You can sign up for instant deposit by linking your debit card to the Postmates Fleet app and cash out whenever you want, but there is a $0.50 fee per instant deposit.
+Delivery drivers are paid weekly via direct deposit, and it takes about 2 to 3 days for your payout to show up in your bank account.
+You can keep track of your earnings for the day or week in the app’s dashboard.

 Postmates has a couple more market-specific ways to earn.
-There are starter guarantees for new drivers, and as long as you complete a certain amount of deliveries in a set amount of time, you earn a bonus.
+There are starter guarantees for new delivery drivers, and as long as you complete a certain amount of deliveries in a set amount of time, you earn a bonus.
 You can also earn payouts for each new person you invite to start driving, as long as they complete a certain number of deliveries in a set amount of time.

 - Wear and tear on your car.
 When you put more miles on your car, that’s more frequent oil changes, new tires, brakes, etc.